tensorflow/tensorflow/tensorflow/python/distribute/cluster_resolver/README_Slurm.md

 it makes `SLURM_PROCID` be wrong.

-A base port can be specified by user and in case there are more than one task launched per node the port number will be incremented for each additional tasks on that node.
+A base port can be specified by user and in case there are more than one task launched per node the port number will be incremented for each additional task on that node.
 However a reasonable default is used.

-The number of GPUs present on each node and number of GPUs for each tasks are automatically detected.
+The number of GPUs present on each node and number of GPUs for each task are automatically detected.
 This is done by checking for `CUDA_VISIBLE_DEVICES` first (which is set by Slurm to a list of GPUs for the current node) and has a fallback to using `nvidia-smi`.
 If this doesn't work or non-NVIDIA GPUs are used